8 Ways to Manage Teams Through Change

 However you approach setting goals, make sure you set the goals during the period of change and explain them clearly to the team so that everyone understands them.

-How are you, as a team, going to reach the goals that have been agreed?
-When managing a team through change, some ,or even all, of the team may not know HOW to do the new activity or reach the newly set goal.
+How are you, as a team, going to reach the agreed goals?
+When managing a team through change, some, or even all, of the team may not know how to do the new activity or reach the newly set goal.

-Creating a plan is accepted as a pretty good approach to achieving your goals as quickly and efficiently as possible.
+Creating a plan is a good approach to achieving your goals as quickly and efficiently as possible.

-Let’s just cover what a plan should do for you and the team.
-A plan should enable each team member to understand the activities and projects that they need to undertake personally, and as a group, to achieve the goals that have been agreed.
-And a plan enables all team members to co-ordinate their activities, which makes reaching goals faster and easier.
+A plan should enable each team member to understand the activities and projects that they need to undertake personally, and as a group, to achieve the agreed goals.
+Moreover, a plan enables all team members to co-ordinate their activities, which makes reaching goals faster and easier.

 There are different ways of creating a plan.
 Two options for you to consider are: